dabapps/csv-wrangler/README.md

         return exporter.as_response(filename='my_llamas')
 ```

-If you simply want to get access to the CSV rows as strings, you can use the `as_csv_rows` method, which returns each row of the CSV in a list.
+If you simply want to get access to the CSV rows as strings, you can use the `as_csv_rows` method, which returns each row of the CSV in a list (as a generator).

 When you want to setup and endpoint for getting the csv, this'll be as simple as adding the following to `urls.py`